 What “too small” actually means for a T‑shirt

 “ Too small ” means the fabric lacks ease and shows strain where you move most.
 Look for signs a shirt is too small, like pulling lines across the chest, tight shoulders, and restricted range of motion.
-A solid t shirt fit guide aims for comfort with clean drape, not cling.
-When in doubt, compare to your correct t shirt size that already feels good.
+Proper T-shirt care also plays a big role in maintaining fit over time.

 If you’re dialing in tee fit, check our post on whether to hang or fold t-shirts.
 It helps with t-shirt care and smart storage.